Kuhio Village 2

 No analysis available

-The listings repeatedly identify the building as a leasehold property and give a specific expiration year of 2033.
-No later extension or renewal year appears in the remarks, so 2033 is the lease expiry year.
+The listings repeatedly identify the building as leasehold and give a specific lease expiration year of 2033.
+I found no later extension or renewal year in the remarks, so 2033 is the best-supported lease expiry date.

-I searched the public remarks for VA-related language such as "VA approved," "VA financing," and "VA loans accepted," but found no references.
-Based on the available remarks, there is no public evidence that this building is VA loan approved.
+I searched the public remarks for VA-related language such as "VA approved," "VA financing," and "VA loans accepted," but found none.
+Based on the remarks alone, there is no evidence this building is VA-approved.

 MLS amenity flags indicate fire sprinklers in a majority of current listings (13 of 20).
 Public remarks contain no explicit mentions such as 'fire sprinkler', 'sprinkler system', or 'fire suppression', so the evidence is primarily from MLS checkbox data and therefore moderately confident (implied) rather than explicitly confirmed in agent remarks.